 In his consideration of the redemption of the body St. John Paul again takes the words of Christ from the Gospel of Matthew as his point of departure: ‘You have heard that it was said, ‘You shall not commit adultery.’
 But I say to you: Whoever looks at a woman to desire her has already committed adultery with her in his heart’ (Mt.
 5:27).
 Though the words of Christ here reported are serious and severe, and might even appear as an accusatory rebuke, as well as a negative evaluation of the body and sexuality, St. John Paul II rather reads in them a resounding call to rise above sexual sinfulness and realise the proper greatness of sexual love.
-While the words initially represent simply a confirmation of the commandment, ‘You shall not commit adultery,’ they also forcefully represent a clear appeal to the human person to fulfil the commandment against adultery not only superficially but also in the innermost depth of the heart.
+While the words initially simply represent a confirmation of the commandment, ‘You shall not commit adultery,’ they also forcefully represent a clear appeal to the human person to fulfil the commandment against adultery not only superficially but also in the innermost depth of the heart.
 Christ points us into the interior depth because it is ultimately in the heart that human behaviour is determined and from the heart—as the source of desires both good and ill—that all human actions flow.
-(See Theology of the Body, 38:1-3) Ultimately, it is the heart that is found ‘the redemption of the body’ (Rom.
+Ultimately, it is in the of the heart that is found ‘the redemption of the body’ (Rom.
 8:23).

-First, the problem must be properly diagnosed: ‘To look so as to desire’ is a primal expression of concupiscence.
-The look is at the threshold of the interior of the human person and expresses what is in the interior.
-In a lustful look the meaning of the body ceases to be personal and ceases to be spousal.
-The body is either ‘detached’ from the person, so that the gaze is partial, attending only to the body; or, the person is reduced to the body and sexuality, and thereby disproportionately identified with the body.
-In both of these ways, the focus of the look becomes the body and sexuality, whereas the personal beauty and dignity of the one beheld in the look is left obscured.
+First, the problem must be properly diagnosed: ‘To look so as to desire’ is an expression of concupiscence.
+The look is at ‘the threshold of the interior’ of the human person and expresses what is in the interior.
+In a lustful look, the meaning of the body ceases to be personal and ceases to be spousal.
+The body is either ‘detached’ from the person, so that the gaze is partial, attending only to the body, or, the person is reduced to the body and sexuality, and thereby disproportionately identified with the body.
+In both of these ways, the focus of the look becomes the body and sexuality, whereas the personal beauty and dignity of the one beheld in the look are left obscured.
 St. John Paul calls this limited looking an ‘intentional reduction.’
-(See ToB, 40:1-41-1.
-With an ‘Intentional reduction’ also comes an ‘axiological reduction’ — a devaluation of the other — and an ‘existential reduction’ — a living out of the intentional and axiological reductions) It is a narrowing of the horizon of the gaze, whereby the one who looks sees less than what the other truly and objectively is.
+It is a narrowing of the horizon of the gaze, whereby the one who looks sees less than what the other truly and objectively is.
 It is a look that places a disproportionate emphasis on the body and sexuality at the cost of the person.
-In this way, concupiscence enters the inner structure of the look and the meaning and goodness of the body and sexuality is obscured and deformed for the one who looks.
-To the degree the concupiscent look takes root in the mind and in the will of the looker, concupiscence comes to dominate the heart as the innermost centre of human life and action.
+In this way, concupiscence ‘enters the inner structure of the look’ and the meaning and goodness of the body and sexuality are obscured and deformed for the one who looks.
+To the degree the concupiscent look takes root in the mind and in the will of the looker, concupiscence comes to dominate the heart as the innermost center of human life and action.
 Practically speaking, a concrete person thereby becomes, in and through the sexual value of the body, an object of satisfaction for a concrete person’s disordered desiring.
 The human person is flattened, so to speak, from a three-dimensional personal subject to a two-dimensional sexual object.

 Yet, for this expansion and clarification of desire to become a reality in human experience, a new ethos of the body is needed whereby the spousal meaning of the body again becomes an integral part of human experience.
-As a rational and free creature the human person has a capacity for truth and goodness, and, conversely, for its negation in falsity and evil; yet, the false and evil does not truly please.
+As a rational and free creature, the human person has a capacity for truth and goodness, and, conversely, for its negation in falsity and evil; yet, the false and evil does not truly please.
 The human person is not satisfied with the illusion of love, but seeks to touch the true reality of love, revealing that the human person is through and through an ethical creature.
-Therefore, the human person must take up the ethical task of rediscovering the true goodness of the body according to its spousal meaning.
-Yet, since the full meaning of the body is experienced most vividly in the sphere of the erotic, the ethical task assigned to the human person must be realised most fully in this sphere.
+Therefore, the human person must take up the ‘ethical task’ of rediscovering the true goodness of the body according to its spousal meaning.
+Yet, since the full meaning of the body is experienced most vividly in the sphere of the erotic, the ethical task assigned to the human person must be realized most fully in this sphere.
 That which is erotic in human experience must be pervaded by that which is ethical so that sexual desire takes its proper shape in the encounter with the person of the other.
 Put otherwise, the erotic impulse for the beauty of the sexually differentiated body must be permeated through and through with the ethical impulse for the truly good, so that the ethical becomes ‘the constitutive form’ of the erotic.
-(ToB, 48:1) Importantly, St. John Paul says, ‘if one does not assume this task… one does not experience the fullness of “eros,”’ which fullness is found in what he calls ‘erotic spontaneity… a full and mature spontaneity in relationships that are born from the perennial attraction of masculinity and femininity.’
+Importantly, St. John Paul says, ‘if one does not assume this task… one does not experience the fullness of “eros,”’ which fullness is found in what he calls ‘erotic spontaneity… a full and mature spontaneity in relationships that are born from the perennial attraction of masculinity and femininity.’

 In the next number of articles, we will focus upon the way St. John Paul applies the now developed theology of the body to the question of the sacramentality of marriage and consecrated celibacy.